Submissions

 All submitted papers will first be assessed for completeness and adherence to author guidelines.
 Authors may receive requests to conform to the journal format and complete information at this stage.
 Manuscripts are double-blind peer reviewed which means that the reviewers don't know the identity of authors, and vice versa.
 Therefore, the main text file should not include any information that might identify the authors.

 The Editors do an initial assessment of each submission based on the completeness of the manuscript, fit to the scope of the journal, quality of the described research and its importance and interest to the broad community of grassland and forage scientists.
 Manuscripts considered suitable will enter the review process and those considered unsuitable at this stage receive an editorial rejection.
-Research papers and short communications are then sent for biometrical review for experimental design and statistical analysis.
-Manuscripts which are based on short experimental periods, few replications or poor design will receive a rejection.
+Research papers, regional and short communications are then sent for review by a statistician for experimental design and statistical analysis.
+Manuscripts which are based on results from short experimental periods, few replications or poor design may be declined.

 Peer review process